 You can make small adjustments to your daily regime

 - Ask your doctor about wearing prescription-strength compression stockings, which may help prevent blood clots, relieve swelling and reduce pain.
-Go here for a leaflet on compression stockings.
+Go to this site on UK to access their leaflets or download a leaflet on compression stockings from UK here

 - Keep your legs propped up off of the floor if you are sitting down for a while.